 - have a clean criminal background check from your home country (or country of last residency)

 More often than not these criteria are required for the work permit process which is why companies request them upfront.
 While most schools ask for native English speakers, those who have native fluency of English will also be considered by most companies, at least in our friends experience.

 Don’t have some of these requirements?
 Do not panic!
 There are still opportunities, you just have to be aware that the job offers might not be as great as someone who has all the paperwork to get a work permit.
-The jobs you are likely to be able to find will not be legal as the 4 year degree is required for the work permit and to therefore work legally.
+The jobs you are likely to be able to find will not be legal as the 4 year degree and TEFL are required for the work permit and to therefore work legally.

 Where to find a teaching English job in Vietnam?

 This is the bit that throws most people – where do you actually find a teaching English job?
 Funnily enough I found my job through Facebook, as do many people living and working in Asia!
 Once you start looking for them you’ll discover that there is a plethora of Facebook groups dedicated to living and working abroad, with each country having its own groups.
 Recruiters actively use these Facebook groups to post job vacancies with details and an email for you to apply via.
 Doing a quick Facebook search for “teaching jobs in __” will point you in the right direction for finding some of these groups.